konturio/geocint-runner/DOCUMENTATION.md

 1. Create a new user with sudo permissions or use the existing one (the default user is "gis").
 Keep in mind that the best practice is to use this username for creating a Postgres role and database.
 Path ~/ is equivalent to /home/your_user/.
 This folder is a working directory for the geocint pipeline.
 2. Clone 3 repositories (geocint-runner, geocint-openstreetmap, your repo) to ~/
 3. The geocint pipeline should send messages to the Slack channel.
 Create a channel, generate a Slack token and store it in the `SLACK_KEY` variable in the file `~/.profile`.
-The square brackets around your_key need to be removed.
+The angle brackets around your_key need to be removed.
 ```shell
 export SLACK_KEY=<your_key>
 ```